Ways2Capital : Indian ADRs

-Indian ADRs ended higher on Thursday.
-In the banking space, HDFC Bank rose 1.46 percent at USD 96.32 and ICICI Bank added 0.18 percent at USD 9.72.
+Indian ADRs ended mixed on Monday.
+In the IT space, Infosys gained 0.12 percent at USD 15.71 and Wipro was down 0.02 percent at USD 6.10.

 For Quick Trial – 8962000225 ✔